AdobeDocs/commerce-knowledge-base.en/help/support-tools/site-wide-analysis-tool/swat-faq.md

 >[!IMPORTANT]
 >
->Effective April 23, 2024, the [!DNL Site-Wide Analysis Tool] (SWAT) will be decommisioned for all Adobe Commerce On-Premise customers.
+>Effective April 23, 2024, the [!DNL Site-Wide Analysis Tool] will be decommissioned for all Adobe Commerce on-premises customers.

 This article provides a description of the Site-Wide Analysis Tool Report, generated automatically for Adobe Commerce on cloud infrastructure customers on a monthly or quarterly basis.